Loading

 Under Mythical Entertainment's ownership (2018–2023)

 On February 22, 2019, Smosh was acquired by Mythical Entertainment, a production company founded by fellow YouTube comedians Rhett & Link.
-This led to several changes in the Smosh cast and crew.
+A majority of the Smosh cast and crew returned to the company following the acquisition.
 During this time, Smosh operated out of Mythical Entertainment's Los Angeles office, though later moved into a specially built studio space in Burbank.
+Smosh also created a new weekly podcast, "SmoshCast", following the announcement.

 Padilla's return and Smosh as an independent venture (2023–present)